∑ None yet.

-the Winter 2012 term, Thomas Kunz was teaching a
+the Winter 2015 term, Thomas Kunz is teaching a

-As more information becomes available, it will be posted on this page.
-To find
+information becomes available, it will be posted on this page.

 Some humorous links with information loosely connected to the course: